apool-io/apoolminer/README.md

 ### 1.6.6
 1. Performance optimization for Aleo.
 ### 1.6.7
-1. CPU performance optimization for Aleo.
+1. CPU performance improved by 10% for Aleo.